Fae/fae/README.md

 <a name="contributing"></a>
 ## Contributing

-The [Contributing Guide]() contains the full details on how to contribute changes to the project.
+The [Contributing Guide][contributing-guide] contains the full details on how to contribute changes to the project.

 Main points: